entelognathus/Sarcopterygian-phylogeny/Characters list of sarocopterygians.md

 244. Preoperculosubmandibular: 0. absent; 1. present.
 > Lu *et al*.
 (2017), Character 244; Lu *et al*.
 (2016), Character 244; Zhu & Yu (2002), Character 52; Friedman (2007), Character 46; Zhu *et al*.
 (2001), Character 52.
 > - Friedman (2007): There is insufficient evidence for the presence of the preoperculosubmandibular in *Youngolepis* (Chang 1991b) or its absence in *Psarolepis* (Yu 1990, 1998), so the codings for these taxa are changed to ‘?’.
-245. Hyomandibula:
+245. Hyomandibula: 0. imperforate; 1. perforate.
-0. imperforate
-1. perforate
+> Lu *et al*.
+(2017), Character 245; Lu *et al*.
+(2016), Character 245; Friedman (2007), Character 163.
-246. Urohyal shape:
+246. Urohyal shape: 0. absent; 1. vertical plate.
-0. absent
-1. vertical plate
+> Lu *et al*.
+(2017), Character 246; Lu *et al*.
+(2016), Character 246; Friedman (2007), Character 165.
+> - Friedman (2007):  The 'urohyal' of 'osteolepiforms' (Jarvik 1980a; Lebedev 1995) and *Panderichthys* (Vorobyeva & Schultze 1991) is deep and laterally compressed, while in coelacanths (Millot & Anthony 1958; Jarvik 1980a; Forey 1998) and porolepiforms (Jarvik 1972; Clement 2004) is dorsoventrally compressed and bifurcate posteriorly.
+The 'urohyal' in the early lungfish Griphognathus is laterally compressed but shallow (Miles 1977) and lacks the posterior bifurcation known in porolepiforms and coelacanths.
-247. Maxilla (in taxa with marginal jaw bones):
+247. Maxilla (in taxa with marginal jaw bones): 0. present; 1. absent.
-0. present
-1. absent
+> Lu *et al*.
+(2017), Character 247; Lu *et al*.
+(2016), Character 247; Friedman (2007), Character 151.
+> - Friedman (2007): In most sarcopterygians, the maxilla is excluded from the posterior margin of the dermal cheek.
+However, in *Psarolepis* (Zhu *et al*.
+1999), *Onychodus* (Long 2001) and *Strunius* (Jessen 1966), the maxilla contributes to the posterior margin of the cheek.
+This agrees with the condition in early actinopterygians and is presumably plesiomorphic for osteichthyans.
-248. Length of dentary:
-0. constitutes a majority of jaw length
-1. half the length of jaw or less
+248. Length of dentary: 0. constitutes a majority of jaw length; 1. half the length of jaw or less.
+> Lu *et al*.
+(2017), Character 248; Lu *et al*.
+(2016), Character 248; Friedman (2007), Character 50; Zhu & Yu (2002), Character 58.
+> - Friedman (2007): *Styloichthys* has a short tooth-bearing margin of the dentary that comprises only 45% of totalmandibular length.
+In all other early sarcopterygians with the exception of lungfishes and coelacanths, the toothed portion of the dentary substantially exceeds half of the total jaw length.
+The matrix of Zhu & Yu (2002) scored the dentary of *Styloichthys* as '0', but a revised coding of '1' more accurately reflects its contribution to the lower jaw.
+In addition, newly described jaw material of *Achoania* permits that taxon to be scored as '0' (Zhu & Yu 2004).
 249. Labial pit:
 Cloutier & Ahlberg 1996; Zhu et al. 2001; Zhu & Yu 2002; Friedman 2007.
 0. absent